 In Frama-C, plug-ins are analysis or source-to-source transformations.
 Each of them is an extension point of the Frama-C kernel.
-Frama-C allows plug-in collaborations: a plug-in p can use a list of plug-ins p_1, \ldots, p_n and conversely.
+Frama-C allows plug-in collaborations: a plug-in p can use a list of plug-ins $p_1, \ldots, p_n$ and conversely.
 Mutual dependences between plug-ins are even possible.
 If a plug-in is designed to be used by another plug-in, its API has to be registered, either in module Dynamic or in module Db.
-This last method is only available to kernel-integrated plug-ins.
+This last method is only available to kernel-integrated plug-ins and is now deprecated.

-More generally, the set of functionalities available for a standard plug-in and for a kernel-integrated plug-in are mostly the same.
+More generally, the set of functionalities available for a standard plug-in and for a kernelintegrated plug-in are mostly the same.
 The differences between a standard plug-in and a kernel-integrated one are listed Figure 4.2.

-Functionality Standard plug-in Kernel-integrated plug-in dynamic linking default possible static linking possible default API in Dynamic possible $\operatorname{possible}$ API in Db no possible by modifying the kernel add new abstract types possible $\operatorname{possible}$ add new concrete types no possible by modifying the kernel
+Functionality Standard plug-in Kernel-integrated plug-in dynamic linking default possible static linking $\mathbf{possible}$ default API in Dynamic $\mathbf{possible}$ $\operatorname{possible}$ API in Db no possible by modifying the kernel add new abstract types $\mathbf{possible}$ $\operatorname{possible}$ add new concrete types no possible by modifying the kernel